DL 207

 The full complaint from the SEC holds a number of damning details about Facebook's actions.
 Specifically, Facebook ignored warnings about "sketchy" Cambridge Analytica in 2015.
 You should also skim this Twitter thread from Jason Kint as he unpacks the complaint.

 Even though this is only a fraction of the settlement with the FTC, I believe the SEC complaint is much more important.
-I believe that this was not a “data breach.”
-Facebook was doing was Facebook does.
+I believe that this was not a "data breach."
+Facebook was doing what Facebook does.
 They collect and archive your data, and then sell it off to others.
 When this all comes to light, the social network deflects, obfuscates, and dissembles.

 The Senate Intelligence Committee concluded Thursday that election systems in all 50 states were targeted by Russia in 2016, an effort more far-reaching than previously acknowledged.